 If the funeral took place within the last six months, you can still claim some of the costs back through a Funeral Expenses Payment.

-You can find out more about how to claim a Funeral Expenses Payment here.
+You can find out more about how to claim a Funeral Expenses Payment.

 Bereavement Support Payment was brought in by the government to replace the DWP Bereavement Service.
 This may allow you to claim financial support that can then be used to cover the cost of a funeral.

-If you receive Child Benefit, you could receive a lump sum of £3,500 followed by monthly installments of £350 for up to 18 months.
+If you have children or you're pregnant, you could receive a lump sum of £3,500 followed by monthly installments of £350 for up to 18 months.

-If you don’t receive Child Benefit, you could receive a lump sum of £2,500 followed by monthly installments of £100 for up to 18 months.
+If you don’t have children, you could receive a lump sum of £2,500 followed by monthly installments of £100 for up to 18 months.

-You may be able to get Bereavement Support Payment if your husband, wife or civil partner died on or after 6 April 2017.
+You may be able to get Bereavement Support Payment if your husband, wife or civil partner died in the last 21 months.

 You could be eligible if they paid National Insurance contributions for at least 25 weeks.
 You may also be eligible for a bereavement support grant if they died because of an accident at work or a disease caused by work.